 The last part of God of War is going from using red orbs to upgrade things to finding various items in the game like any RPG and using it to craft and upgrade armor, weapons, enchantments, and even Atreus bow and his armor.
 There are certain armor sets that require various items from certain realms and this can be a challenge, but it’s possible I actually finished the story before reaching the max level and acquiring the best armor.
 That’s all reserved for bigger challenges seen elsewhere in Midgard.

 Overall, God of War is the single best game to be released this entire console generation cycle.
 This is what we needed more of from every console maker.
 It took Sony too long as it was, but here we have it.
-The game is literally perfect and I can’t think of any flaws in God of War that is detrimental to the overall game.
+The game is literally perfect and I can’t think of any flaws in God of War that are detrimental to the overall game.
 I could say the game is too hard in spots, but that’s because I ventured too far too early and needed to come back later.
-I could say there’s a lot of hidden items and they are hard to find, but I need to explore more and look more carefully.
+I could say there are a lot of hidden items and they are hard to find, but I need to explore more and look more carefully.
 I could say that the story is too short and the lower amount of epic bosses is what made God of War and hurts the game, but it just doesn’t.
 God of War is the best game I have played in the past 10 years and many other developers need to take note.

 Note: The game plays best on the PS4 Pro.
-It looks really awful on the standard PS4, but on the Pro is running in 4K checkerboard and the textures and added effects are well worth a purchase just for this game.
+It looks really awful on the standard PS4, but the Pro is running in 4K checkerboard and the textures and added effects are well worth a purchase just for this game.